travisseymour/EPICpyDocs/docs/epicinterface_options.md

 - **Load Device**: Presents a file dialog that allows you to select and load an EPICpy "Device File".
 Device files define a particular virtual task and are coded in Python.
 - **Compile Rules**: Presents a file dialog that allows you to select and load an EPICpy "Production Rule" text file.
 Production Rules are written in IF-THEN style according to the Parsimonious Production Rule System [(Covrigaru & Kieras 1995)](resources/articles/CovrigaruKieras1987_ONR_TR26.pdf).
 The verb "Compile" indicates that after loading this file, EPIC will attempt to evaluate the rules and use them to construct a rule network.
 Any errors in the rule syntax will be noted in the Normal Output Window.
 - **Recompile Rules**: Compiles the most recently production rule file to have been successfully compiled.
-- **Export Normal/Trace/Stats Output**: Opens a file-save dialog allowing to the contents of the Normal-, Trace-, or Stats- Window to be stored as a file on disk.
+- **Export Normal/Trace/Stats Output**: Opens a file-save dialog allowing to the contents of the Normal-, Trace-, or Stats-Window to be stored as a file on disk.

 ## Find Menu